 Key thought: Important to evaluate yourself with constant mindfulness of your actions.
 Alternating between compassion and illusion.
 Living within a first-person account of patience.
 With patience motivated by our desire for inward and outward peace and by faith in our ability to accept things as they are.
 In Buddhism patience has three essential aspects: gentle forbearance, calm endurance of hardship, and acceptance of the truth.

 - Writing not in the abstract, but true samadhi following the footsteps of my mentors.
-Aspiring to become one with my writing in the art of becoming.
+I am aspiring to become one with my writing in the art of becoming.
 What can be the illusion?
 What I encounter in the here and now, what I see on a winter day with snow falling this morning.
 Or the constancy of the pull that is coming from inside like a flame that shows the impermanence of the snow that is soon to resemble an illusion.
 What was here for a moment is no more.
 Writing always only to resemble the next step I am to take.
 Understanding the complimentary opposites of the I Ching and how things are meant to find the middle way.

 With Lao, Chuang, and Lieh inviting me to join them, but staying to the lower clouds as I remember the meaning of having and releasing merit and earning my keep.
 Knowing the right steps to follow and having the mindful presence to just do so.
 To embrace the Tao fully, then to go to teach and write stories connecting all.
 As if only a reminder of images and remembrances I am to now follow.

 Recalling time in the countryside with my students in Shandong and traveling throughout China to incorporate the essence of history and meaning of structure and of discipline I seem to yearn for but lack that define why I am here this time.
 Remaining both the teacher and student.
 Remembering to heed the words of my mentors.
 Knowing appearances – now diminished by the hypocrisy of living in illusion every day.
 Living in Samadhi, in meditation and mindfulness, needing the courage of innate convictions only waiting for discipline and transformation to arrive and take hold.
-As it seems always my writing that takes me there.
+As my writing takes me there.

 - According to Alan Watt, what is important to note, is that early Buddhism that was to become Zen was the expression of Buddhist ideals in secular terms in early China in the arts of every type, in manual labor, and in appreciation of the natural universe.
 Both Confucians and Taoists would be agreeable to the idea of an awakening which did not involve the extermination of human passions.
 However, not exterminating the passions does not mean letting them flourish untamed.
 It means letting go of them, neither repressing passion nor indulging it.
 Much of early Buddhism in China referred to Taoist parallels, quotations, and phrases.
 This as much as anything led to a common denominator that fed the beginnings of Chan Buddhism in China and what was to become of Zen.
 (The Way of Zen page 81)

-- The duality of self, or lack thereof always present with images of ego being tossed aside.
+- The duality of self, or lack thereof always present images of ego being tossed aside.
 Buddhism teaching that in no self all illusions fade into nothing.
 What could be important today that becomes nothing tomorrow?
 Are we who we see in the mirror each day or something more?
 Does this duality serve a higher purpose just waiting to get our attention?
-Maybe this becomes the ultimate progression.
+This becomes the ultimate progression.
 With change the only constant as we are here to adhere to and take the next step to enlightenment, to becoming genuine ourselves without hypocrisy reflected by our practice and by how we live.

 - In following Lao and Chuang Tzu as my teachers with Confucius adding structure, the ultimate becomes awakening to what all this could be about.
 This pull to encounter the seeming unknown, as something seamless waiting to be revealed through meditation, mindfulness, and study of the King of Meditation Sutra, seems to provide the answer for now.
 As if following the flight of an arrow shot high in the air, will it return or just keep going.
 Of course, it will like us eventually land… but where?
-And what was it that influenced its direction along the way.
+And what was it that influenced its direction along the way?
 What winds did it encounter that caused a mid-course correcting before returning?

 - It is as if we are on the path of “practicing pragmatic engagement” as we assess our role with all things interconnected and interdependent.
 Accordingly, they require systemic solutions.
 Where all things work together to solve the problems of the whole.
 A good way to begin is to teach the knowledge of the Buddha and dharma.
 This begins as discipline without insincerity and pretense transcending into who we have always been.